newfirstname/post-bot/README.md

 ## Start The Bot

-Now you must be able to run the bt and use all its forwarding options **exept filterings** ( we will add and remove filters with the UI ).
+Now you must be able to run the bot and use all its forwarding options **exept filterings** ( we will add and remove filters with the UI ).

 To run the bot run: